 As mentioned at the top of this page, the only two pieces of data that could show up in public or for third parties we work with.

 -A marker on a Google map showing your location along with others in the area experiencing problems

 -The nickname of your agent if you filled one in otherwise it will show the ID only.
 Just don’t make it too personal.

--The LAN IP of the agent and the local router/firewall to determine if problems are on you local network or with the provider.
+-The LAN IP of the agent and the local router/firewall to determine if problems are on your local network or with the provider.

-We do not share, sell or otherwise make available personal details such as an name, address, phone.
+We do not share, sell, or otherwise make available personal details such as a name, address, or phone.

 We have never (as of 2021) shared email addresses though may consider doing so IF the third party can provide a guarantee that they will not in turn re-sell such information to additional third parties.
 This may be done only if there is a benefit to be had for our members and for our service in the form of reviews or other information that could help the service.

 Feel free to share your reports with others, on your provider’s social media pages, or anywhere that could help you or others.
 Your reports will never show your actual address, only a map location where the agent is installed.
 You may screen capture or use the download function that is provided specifically to allow you to share your reports.

 Please feel free to contact us about our privacy statement and/or any other aspect of our service.